danielgros/Plants2LeafPC/README.md

    ```bash
    pip3 install -r requirements.txt
    ```
-5. Run setup from the repository root directory
+5. Run setup.py
     ```bash
     python3 setup.py install
     ```
-6. Download pre-trained COCO weights (mask_rcnn_coco.h5) from the [releases page](https://github.com/matterport/Mask_RCNN/releases).
+6. Download pre-trained COCO weights (mask_rcnn_coco.h5) from the [releases page](https://github.com/matterport/Mask_RCNN/releases) into the Mask_RCNN directory.
+7. Exit conda environment
+    ```
+    conda deactivate
+    ```

 ### ZED SDK Setup

+1. Download and install docker: https://www.docker.com/products/docker-desktop/
-1. Browse the ZED SDK Docker Images at https://hub.docker.com/r/stereolabs/zed/tags?page=1
+2. Browse the ZED SDK Docker Images at https://hub.docker.com/r/stereolabs/zed/tags?page=1
-2. Select one based on your OS and GPUs
+3. Select one based on your OS and GPUs
-3. Download the image onto your machine (using 3.8-devel-cuda10.2-ubuntu18.04 as an example)
+4. Download the image onto your machine (using 3.8-devel-cuda10.2-ubuntu18.04 as an example)
     ```bash
     docker pull stereolabs/zed:3.8-devel-cuda10.2-ubuntu18.04
     ```
-4. Spin up a container using the downloaded image (using 3.8-devel-cuda10.2-ubuntu18.04 as an example)
+5. Spin up a container using the downloaded image (using 3.8-devel-cuda10.2-ubuntu18.04 as an example)
     ```bash
     docker run --gpus all -it --name zed_sdk_container --privileged -v docker:/docker_volume stereolabs/zed:3.8-devel-cuda10.2-ubuntu18.04 bash
     ```
-5. Install ZED SDK in container (in current directory: /usr/local/zed)
+6. Install ZED SDK in container (in current directory: /usr/local/zed)
     ```bash
     python3 get_python_api.py
     ```
-6. To exit the container type Ctrl+p then Ctrl+q
+7. To exit the container type Ctrl+p then Ctrl+q

 ## Use Guide

 ### 00-get-svo-files
-This step is used to capture recordings using the ZED Camera Make sure ZED Camera is connected to a machine with the ZED SDK installed and the Plants2LeafPC/00-get-svo-files directory
+This step is used to capture recordings using the ZED Camera.

+1. Make sure the ZED Camera is connected to a machine with the ZED SDK installed and the Plants2LeafPC/00-get-svo-files directory
-1. Navigate to Plants2LeafPC
+2. Navigate to Plants2LeafPC
-2. Transfer over files into container
+3. Transfer over files into container
     ```bash
     docker cp 00-get-svo-files zed_sdk_container:/docker_volume
     ```
-3. Enter the spun up container with the ZED SDK install
+4. Enter the spun up container with the ZED SDK install
     ```bash
     docker exec -it zed_sdk_container bash
     ```
-4. Navigate to transfered directory
+5. Navigate to transfered directory
     ```bash
     cd /docker_volume/00-get-svo-files/src/bash_scripts
     ```
+6. Make data collection file executable
+    ```
+    chmod +x ./data_collection.sh
+    ```
-5. Run data collection script
+7. Run data collection script
     ```bash
     ./data_collection.sh
     ```
+8. To exit the container type Ctrl+p then Ctrl+q

 ### 01-get-pc
 This step is used to convert the ZED camera recordings into point clouds